 Varies.
 Committee members attend meetings via teleconference and in person at the TMS Annual Meeting.
 A number of additional volunteer opportunities are also available within the committee.

 Learn more about TMS Public & Governmental Affairs activities.

-To learn how to get involved with the TMS Public & Governmental Affairs Committee, please contact the TMS Volunteerism Staff.
+To learn how to get involved with the TMS Public & Governmental Affairs Committee, please contact Mary Samsa, TMS Foundation & Public Affairs Manager.